 - prepare reports of activities and present programs concerning department activities to the public;

 - may conduct investigations of holders of permits and licenses issued by the department;

-- maintains contact with landowners, resource users and the general public;
+- maintain contact with landowners, resource users and the general public;

 - assist other law enforcement agencies as needed.

 Station Assignment: The applicant must be willing and able to accept assignment anywhere in the State of Texas upon graduation from academy training and commissioning as a Texas Game Warden.
 Assignments will be made where vacancies exist statewide and shall be made in the best interest of the department.
 Assignments will be made after the successful completion of the academy training period.